definitivelogic/splibrarytree/README.md

 **Initial expansion depth:** Specify the level the tree view should be initially expanded to.

-**Show lines:** Choose wether or not to show lines connecting the leaves.
+**Show lines:** Choose whether or not to show lines connecting the leaves.

 ### Differences from the original